TruSat/trusat-backend/README.md

 Replace `neil.mcclaren` with your `db.consensys.space` user.
 You will be prompted for a password.

-If your user dos not have LOCK permissions then you may need to add a `--skip-lock-tables` flag, e.g. `mysqldump -h db.consensys.space -u neil.mcclaren --skip-lock-tables -p opensatcat > opensatcat_dump.sql`)
+If your user does not have LOCK permissions then you may need to add a `--skip-lock-tables` flag, e.g. `mysqldump -h db.consensys.space -u neil.mcclaren --skip-lock-tables -p opensatcat > opensatcat_dump.sql`)

 ### Import data to local database